Best restaurants in Paris

 How much?
 Without a set menu or lunchtime deal, these small plates add up.

-Despite super ex-Vivant chef Sota Atsumi leaving Clown Bar, it continues to be a classy spot, with even classier décor.
+Despite ex-Vivant chef Sota Atsumi leaving Clown Bar, this spot continues to offer classy food, with a décor that’s even classier.
 Ewen Lemoigne’s 150-strong wine list is a highlight.
 Low point?
 The prices go up year on year.

 Who’s it for?
 Those of a porky persuasion.